Natural gas furnaces need enough space and airflow to run right.

 - Used filters

-If you have a cat, put your litter box elsewhere.
+If you have a cat, situate your litter box elsewhere.
 Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could spread the smelly odors throughout your home.
+Plus, the furnace could circulate the stinky odors all over your home.

-You should also regularly sweep near your furnace to prevent dust from building up.
+You should also frequently vacuum around your furnace to block dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you need furnace replacement or regular maintenance in Central Point, Titan Heating & Air Conditioning can expertly take care of your needs.
+Whether you need furnace replacement or annual maintenance in Central Point, Titan Heating & Air Conditioning can expertly meet your needs.
 Our highly trained technicians can fix any heating equipment model or brand.

 Call us at 541-286-6617 or use our online scheduler to set up an appointment now.